A Random Act of Kindness: 15 Ideas To Kickstart Your Intention

 Pick randomly a family or someone in crisis.
 Don’t know where to look?
 Search your local newspaper for leads.
 Determine if you can offer in kind or in service.

-The photo opportunity was apparently spotted under the Aurora Bridge in Fremont, Seattle, Wash.
-If you’ve picked up something that you think may be of value to someone out there, write a short note with your contact details and place it at the location where you’ve found the item.
+If you’ve picked up a lost item, write a short note with your contact details and place it at the location where you’ve found it.

 “The only ones among you who will be truly happy are those who have sought and found how to serve.”— Albert Schweitzer, Nobel Prize Winner